 - Stella McCartney

-Gerard Doustraat 94.
 Anna + Nina is a really lovely Dutch jewelry and accessories brand for a true Amsterdam girl.
 They also sell my favorite fashion label Ganni, which on it’s own is a reason to visit.
+They make wonderful gifts that will fit in your carry-on luggage so make sure to pay a visit when you’re in town.

 Anna + Nina jewelry is also available at the department store De Bijenkorf

-Leidsestraat 20-22.
-This is my favorite shop in town for amazing no-fuss workwear.
+This is my favorite shop in town for amazing no-fuss workwear for both men and women.
 This brand is known for their minimalistic silhouettes, Nordic sense of style and sophisticated color palettes.
+I always make a visit when I am shopping down town and love their aesthetic.
+They make amazing basics too so go get those tees and denim that the stylists are praising.

-Leidsestraat 1-3.
 German Hugo Boss is well-known for their timeless business wear, and rightly so.
 Their suits and shirts are just amazing!
 A must address for every businessman and -woman looking for an easy wardrobe update.
+I am delighted to see the brand evolving and still staying true to their origins.

-Koningsplein 5 and 7-9.
-Shoebaloo is Amsterdam’s designer bag and shoe-heaven.
-They sell all the leading brands and hottest drops.
-You will find here the most coveted pieces from Gucci and Valentino.
+Paul Warmer is Amsterdam’s designer bag and shoe-heaven.
+They sell all the leading designer brands and hottest drops.
+You will find here the most coveted pieces from Balenciaga, Chloé, Saint Laurent, Tod’s, Valentino Garavani (for men) and Dutch label Wandler.
+This shop is really one of the best fashion shopping destinations in Amsterdam.

-Leidsestraat 64.
 At Ted Baker British flower heritage meets high fashion.
 They make beautiful business clothes and occasion wear with a romantic feminine feel.
 This brand is known for their dreamy prints with coordinated accessories adorned with signature bows.
+Their coats and dresses are iconic and worth adding to your wardrobe.

 Ted Baker fashion is also available at the department store De Bijenkorf

-Heiligeweg 49-51.
-British rock-chic-meets-model -looks in a serene grey washed colour palette.
+British rock-chic-meets-model -looks in a serene grey washed color palette.
 Loads of zippers, off-shoulder looks and asymmetric cuts.
-Very cool shop and always excellent service.
+All Saints shop is very cool and they always offer excellent service.
+I have a few clients who wear almost no other brand than this.

-Heiligeweg 34-36.
-Hugely popular Dutch fashion house with collections for men, women and children.
+Scotch & Soda is a hugely popular Dutch fashion house with collections for men, women and children.
 They are known for quirky prints and brave mixes of different fabrics.
 I love their beautiful stores and easy-to-wear items.
+Their service is always fantastic and they have been working hard on becoming more sustainable.

 6. Museum District – Museumkwartier Amsterdam